 - Devote real and sincere effort to learning Montessori principles, and to bring these concepts into the home environment and your parenting.
 Principles include:

-- Never doing something for your child that he can do for himself.
-Allow even the youngest child to engage in real life activities, building independence, confidence and skills, and ensure that older children contribute to home life by participating in household tasks.
+- Allow even the youngest child to engage in real life activities, building independence, confidence and skills, and ensure that older children contribute to home life by participating in household tasks.

-- Using positive discipline techniques with your child.
+- Use positive discipline techniques with your child.

 - Attend all regularly scheduled Parent/Guide Conferences and required or strongly encouraged parent education events.

-- Familiarize yourself annually with our Parent Handbook, your classroom’s expectations, and the role of the active and supportive parent in our community.
+- Familiarize yourself annually with our Family and Student Handbook, your classroom’s expectations, and the role of the active and supportive parent in our community.

 Q: How can parents positively support the school community?